OtagoPolytechnic/DunedinIoT/Gateway/Ubuntu14-04-64-mCard-USB.md

 * Without SSL 1.0.2 there will be an error.
 * Without install the i386 (32 bit) FTDI drivers there wiill be an error message about a missing .so file.
 * Gateway terminal will log 404 errors if gateway MAC is not properly  registered with Loriot (or other provider).
 * There was an error message and LIBMPSSE code saying "you could be running an incompatible version of the binary" after installing another LIBMPSSE version.
-That version was replaced with the version above and after restarting the hardware the gateway was actively.
+That version was replaced with the version above and after restarting the hardware the gateway was active.